ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 - Function calls in loops should be inlined where possible

-- Use simple indexing as indirect addressing can be more difficulty for the compiler to vectorise
+- Use simple indexing as indirect addressing can be more difficult for the compiler to vectorize

 - Large data passed to a function will be passed using pointers.
-Those functions should be tagged with [NoAlias].
+Those functions should be tagged with **[NoAlias]**.
 This tells the compiler that no overlaps occur in the pointers and the code is fine to be vectorized.

-- Don’t try to optimize every line and every function
+- Don’t try to optimize every line and every function.
+Focus on the parts of the code that will get the biggest performance gains.

 - Measure, optimize and check; iteratively make changes, measuring performance before and after to ensure each change is an improvement